requery/requery/README.md

 annotations.
 Relationships can be navigated in both directions.
 Of many type relations can be loaded into standard java collection objects or into a more efficient iterable only object.
 Many-to-Many junction tables can be generated automatically.
-Additionally the relation model is validated at compile time eliminating many runtime issues.
+Additionally the relation model is validated at compile time eliminating runtime errors.

 Android
 -------

 Designed specifically with Android support in mind.
-Easily use query results into recycler views.
-Easily make your objects Data bindable.

 Comparison to similar Android libraries: